Instructional Design Firms Can Transform Your Employee Training

-As an instructional design consulting organization, we help outline the training costs.
+As an instructional design consulting firm, we help outline the training costs.
 Of course, if a budget is already set, that’s great.
 This will ensure all training is scoped and created within budget.
 We caution not to skip the budget step.
 Equally harmful is waiting until further in the development process.
 As a result, both will cause schedule delays and cost overruns.

 Develop Pre-training Evaluation

-It’s important for instructional design companies to do a pre-training assessment.
+It’s important for instructional design firms to do a pre-training assessment.
 In this step, the team measures the training effectiveness and employees’ knowledge.
 This will pinpoint the current skill and knowledge level.
 The instructional designers outline the assessment approach.
 Additionally, they identify tasks to complete prior to training.

 Develop Task Analysis

 The task analysis outlines each step for a task or job.
 This captures detailed actions for employees in each role.
 Our instructional designers highlight each task in the training.
 Towards this effort, the team documents each step from beginning to end.
 The designers do not assume common knowledge for any step.
 Consequently, it’s essential to clearly outline each step in the task.